 Poltimore Estate Guided Walks

 Regular guided walks take place around the old estate.
 Tickets can be purchased from the Web site and dogs are welcome just so long as they keep their owners on a lead.

 The Lazy Toad Inn

-A friendly village pub serving good food and real ales.
-Enjoy the beer garden or the open fire after a walk on the nearby River Exe.
-Recommended by the The Good Pub Guide 2009.
+A friendly village pub serving good food from local suppliers and real ales.
+Enjoy the beer garden or the open fire after a walk by the nearby River Exe.
+Dogs are welcome on a lead in the garden or...

 The location of attractions is intended only as a guide.
 Distances are 'as the crow flies'.